codex-storage/nim-codex/docs/TWOCLIENTTEST.md

 # Codex Two-Client Test

 The two-client test is a manual test you can perform to check your setup and familiarize yourself with the Codex API.
 These steps will guide you through running and connecting two nodes, in order to upload a file to one and then download that file from the other.
-This test also includes running local blockchain node in order to have functionality of the Marketplace available.
-Although this is not necessary and you can skip these steps, which are marked as optional.
+This test also includes running a local blockchain node in order to have the Marketplace functionality available.
+However, running a local blockchain node is not strictly necessary, and you can skip steps marked as optional if you choose not start a local blockchain node.

 ## Prerequisite